3 dead after shooting at Narcotics Anonymous meeting in Florida

 The police department said its SWAT team breached the building and found three people dead, including the suspect.

-According to WESH, the suspect killed the woman who he held hostage before shooting and killing himself, police said.
+Police said the suspect killed the woman he held hostage before shooting and killing himself, WESH reported.